List of Hollyoaks characters introduced in 2002: Debbie Dean

+Jake Dean

-Jake DeanJake Dean is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Kevin Sacre.
+Jake Dean is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Kevin Sacre.
 Sacre portrayed the character between 2002 and 2008, before making a return on 5 October 2009.
 In March 2010, Sacre was axed from the series by Paul Marquess during his major revamp and cast cull.
 Jake made his last appearance on 6 August 2010.

+Frankie Osborne

-Frankie OsborneFrancine "Frankie" Osborne (née Wallace, previously Dean) is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Helen Pearson.
+Francine "Frankie" Osborne (née Wallace, previously Dean) is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Helen Pearson.
 She made her first on-screen appearance on 9 October 2002.
 She is part of the Dean family.

+Johnno Dean

-Johnno DeanJohn "Johnno" Dean is a fictional character from the long-running Channel 4 British television soap opera Hollyoaks, played originally by Mark Powley.
+John "Johnno" Dean is a fictional character from the long-running Channel 4 British television soap opera Hollyoaks, played originally by Mark Powley.
 He first appeared in October 2002, and from April 2003 was replaced by Colin Wells until his exit in July 2005.

+Lillian Hunter

+Lillian Hunter', played by Judith Barker, is the mother of Les Hunter (John Graham Davies).
+Lillian arrived to stay with the Hunter family in December 2002 and returned in December 2003, when her granddaughter Ellie Mills (Sarah Baxendale) was left in a coma after falling from a roof.